Minh-AnhHuynh/RStudioBackupPrefs/README.md

 # Choose a path
 start_backup_prefs(preference_path = "R/rstudio_preferences", copy_to_local = TRUE)

-# If you are fine with leaving files in your R Studio preference folder
+# If you are fine with leaving files in your RStudio preference folder
 start_backup_prefs()

-# Use open_backup_path = TRUE to see your files in the explorer
+# Use open_backup_path = TRUE to see the RStudio preference folder
 start_backup_prefs(open_backup_path = TRUE)
 ```

-Use `start_import_prefs()` to import your preferences from the local
+Use `start_import_prefs(pull_github = FALSE)` to import your preferences
-folder.
+from the local folder.

-# Github setup
+# GitHub setup

 To use the GitHub functionalities, you need to have an initiated
 repository.
 Simply initiate one with: